Docs

 branchAgent pushes changes with git push

-issueAgent creates an issue with gh issue create
+issueAgent creates an issue

 A single run can produce multiple outputs.
 For example, an agent might push a branch and open a pull request in the same run.